FZJ-IEK3-VSA/DataDesc/tools/annotation/README.md

 This allows you to provide additional information about the variable's intended usage, special constraints, or any other relevant details.

-_Using the parser to create OpenAPI-conform YAML_
+_Using the parser to create DataDesc-conform JSON_

 After annotating your code, you may parse its information into a standardized YAML file using our dedicated parser (`generator_annotated.py`).

-Navigate to `Python\openapi-generator` and use it as follows:
+Navigate to `datadesc-generator` and use it as follows:
 ```
 python -m generator_annotated -m <FILE_TO_PARSE> -o <OUTPUT_FILE_NAME>
 ```